noncom/sx-tubes-manual/README_v0.0.1.md

 The following parameters are available:

-- `p:<tags>` (optional) -- specifies the Grid element types and the order in which they are polled.
+- `p:<tags>` -- where "<tags>" is any combination of Grid element type tags that controls the order in which the Grid elements get polled for the request.
 The following tags are available:
   - `r` -- receivers
   - `s` -- senders
   - `o` -- overflow
   - `q` -- other requesters

   If the `p` argument is not specified for the Requester then the default one from the config is used.
 The default value is `rso`.
   If one of the tags is not specified, the corresponding type of elements does not get polled during the request.

-  Example: `p:qo` ensures that the poll is performed first among the other Requesters and then among the Overflows, Senders or Receivers are not polled.
+For example, specifying the `p` parameter like `p:qo` would ensure that the poll is first performed among the other Requesters and then among the Overflows, while no Senders or Receivers are getting polled.

 The following additional configuration lines are possible:

-- `<item-name>` (required) -- the item name to poll for.
+- `<item-name>` is the item name to poll for.
-- `<amount>` (required) -- the amount of the item to poll for.
+- `<amount>` is the amount of the item to poll for.